-In 2011, Julie Yoon learned that doing some careful research and spreading your investments across a number of stocks in the stock market, instead of putting everything into one or two companies, can boost your chances of investment success.
+Julie Yoon has learned that doing some careful research and spreading your investments across a number of stocks in the stock market, instead of putting everything into one or two companies, can boost your chances of investment success.
 “The stock market is a way to make money if you are careful,” says Yoon, a senior at Plano West Senior High, in Plano, Tex.
-She should know: In the Top Performer Stock Competition, sponsored by the University of Texas at Dallas, she turned a $1 million virtual, or imaginary, investment into nearly $1.3 million in just three months.
+She should know: In a stock competition sponsored by the University of Texas at Dallas, she turned a $1 million virtual, or imaginary, investment into nearly $1.3 million in just three months.

 Variety: A Smart Strategy

 Industry diversification was an “important part” of Yoon’s strategy.
 “If I had only purchased stocks relating to technology, for instance, I might have lost all of my money during July , when the stock market was at its lowest” and tech stocks, among others, took a hit, she says.

 Diversification means that an investor should buy investments that are not concentrated in one company, industry, country or even type of asset.
 When it comes to the broader practice of putting your money into different investment vehicles, the idea is to “include different assets in your portfolio,” according to Charles Rotblut, vice president of the American Association of Individual Investors and editor of the AAII Journal.

 “You may not be able to always accurately predict the performance of a single asset, but if you’ve got a variety of assets [such as stocks, bonds and certificates of deposit (a cash equivalent that has a guaranteed rate of profit)], you’ve got a better chance,” he says.
 “You could just buy a lottery ticket, for example, but if you don’t win, you’re out the dollar or so that you spent.
 But by investing in a broad way, you may lose out on some parts of your investment, but you could still have growth in other segments.”